maidsafe-archive/SystemDocs/en/detail/README.md

 The code for each library is available in MaidSafe's [GitHub repositories](https://github.com/maidsafe).
 The libraries are:

-1. Crust- Reliable p2p network connections in Rust with NAT traversal
+1. [Crust](https://github.com/maidsafe/crust)- Reliable p2p network connections in Rust with NAT traversal [Access the Crust API.](http://maidsafe.net/crust/crust/)
-2. Routing - A secured DHT, based on a Kademlia-like implementation, that has group based consensus decisions confirmed by Sentinel
+2. [Routing](https://github.com/maidsafe/routing) - A secured DHT, based on a Kademlia-like implementation, that has group based consensus decisions confirmed by Sentinel.
+[Access the Routing API.](http://maidsafe.net/routing/routing/)
 3. Vault - An autonomous network that perform many functions including: data storage, data management, publishing and sharing.
 Vaults receive responsibilities for anything with a network address from the routing layer.
 4. Encrypt - Self-encrypting files (convergent encryption plus obfuscation) which can be accessed via either a RESTful or POSIX API.
 The RESTful API offers simplicity (GET, PUT, POST, DELETE), while the POSIX API provides more granular access.
 5. Messaging - This module handles communication between public identities in the network.
 All communication between MPID's (MaidSafe Public ID's) in the network are private and digitally signed.